burgil/supe-project-creator/README.md

 **Note:** Currently, `deno` bumping is not functioning as expected.
 It prompts for permissions, but then hangs on the readline input.

 ## Changelog

+### Version 1.5.4 - README Improvements and Enhancements

+- **Enhanced the README for clearer guidance and better user experience.**: The README has been improved with clearer instructions and detailed explanations to help users better understand how to use Supe Project Creator.

 ### Version 1.5.3 - Basic Deno Support, JSDoc Improvements, and Linting Fixes